MahinShahriar1/Digital_Electronics_Project/README.md

 # One Hour POMORDO Clock
 This project focuses on to make a digital clock, which can perform diffrent clock mechanism (stopwatch, timer).
-This is the schematic of single digit of the clock.
-Similar 5 Digits being added to make the project successful.
+There is a schematic of single digit of the clock is provided.By implementing the schematic, another five digits being added to make the project successful.